sagev0811/sagev0811.github.io/_posts/2018-12-19-weekly-reflect.md

 -   What questions, strategies, help from peers or teacher, or thinking got you to this point? _then delete this instruction_

-I first defined the shapes I was going to use, then used functions to place the shapes to form the flag.
 ​